liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 This includes site navigation and application windows, called *portlets*.
 Let's jump in and start creating the site we'll use for this book.

-## Setting up the Nose-ster Example Portal [](id=setting-up-the-nose-ster-example-portal-liferay-portal-6-2-user-guide-02-en)
+## Setting up the Lunar Resort Example Portal [](id=setting-up-the-lunar-resort-example-portal-liferay-portal-6-2-user-guide-02-en)

-Suppose that you've been assigned the task of building a web site for an innovative new social networking site called Nose-ster.
-You've decided to take advantage of Liferay Portal and its rapid deployment features as well as its ability to get a fully functional, content-rich web site with integrated social features up and running in little time.
+Suppose that you've been assigned the task of building a web site for an innovative new company called Lunar Resort, Inc. You've decided to take advantage of Liferay Portal and its rapid deployment features as well as its ability to get a fully functional, content-rich web site with integrated social features up and running in little time.
 We can get you started.
-We'll walk you through the creation of Nose-ster's web site, starting by creating and publishing some simple content using Liferay's built-in WYSIWYG editor.
+We'll walk you through the creation of the Lunar Resort's web site, starting by creating and publishing some simple content using Liferay's built-in WYSIWYG editor.
 In the next chapter, we'll take advantage of Liferay's robust structure editor.
 Then we'll use templates to display the content and then explore some of the advanced publishing features such as the built-in workflow and Asset Publisher.

 First, a little housekeeping.
-If we're going to be *Nose-ster*, our portal should also be called Nose-ster.
+If we're going to be the Lunar Resort, our portal should also be called *Lunar Resort*.
 To set general information about your portal like the name and mail domain, go to the Control Panel and select *Portal Settings* under the Configuration heading.
-You could set up the configuration for Nose-ster as follows.
+You could set up the configuration for the Lunar Resort as follows.

 ![Figure 2.2: You can change the portal settings by navigating to the Control Panel and selecting *Portal Settings*.](../../images/04-web-content-changing-settings.png)